-As mentioned above, each citizen has a political type P, defined with reference to the utility obtained from non-economic issues.
+As mentioned above, each citizen has a political type P, defined by the utility obtained from non-economic issues.
 We distinguish three types: Democrats, Republicans and independents, $P \in \{D, R, 0\}$ .
-The partisan voters make up a share $1-\sigma$ of the population.
-Let $\delta(P,p)\Delta$ be the utility gain of a partisan from having his preferred political type, p, in the Governor's office.
-We assume that $p \in \{D, R\}$ , only Democrats and Republicans are organized in parties, which field candidates for Gubernatorial office.
-Thus, we set $\delta(D,R) = \delta(R,D) = 0$ , and $\delta(P,P) = 1$ .
+Partisan voters make up a share $1 - \sigma$ of the population.
+Let $\delta(P, p)\Delta$ be the utility gain of a partisan from having his preferred political type, p, in the Governor's office.
+Only Democrats and Republicans are organized in parties, which field candidates for Gubernatorial office, $p \in \{D, R\}$ .
+Thus, we set $\delta(D, R) = \delta(R, D) = 0$ , and $\delta(P, P) = 1$ .
 As explained below, independents also care about the parties' stance on non-economic issues, but to a smaller degree than partisans.

-The political part of the model concerns the behavior of interest groups, political parties, elected Governors, and voters.
-We next describe each of these political players.
+The political part of the model involves interest groups, political parties, elected Governors, and voters.
+We next describe each of these players.

 Interest groups Agents who benefit from the use of capital in traditional technologies become vested interests and have strong incentives to get organized in order to protect their quasi-rents.
 In sectors based on new technologies, interest groups are harder to form, especially before the necessary factors or skills have been accumulated.
-As policy decisions precede economic decisions in the model, we realistically assume that only economic group L lobbies the elected governor and his party, by paying a per-member transfer t in exchange for policy favors.
+As policy decisions precede economic decisions in the model, we assume that only economic group L lobbies the elected governor and his party, by paying a per-member transfer t in exchange for policy favors.